a clinical trial confirms the long-lasting effectiveness of faecal transplants

 Irritable Bowel Syndrome (IBS), also called “functional colopathy”, is a benign disease, but it can seriously affect the quality of life.
 Chronic abdominal pain, transit disorders (alternating constipation and diarrhoea) and other extra-digestive symptoms (headaches, fatigue, muscle pain, etc.) punctuate the daily lives of patients.
 Because the origin of this syndrome is still poorly understood, there is currently no treatment to cure it.

 However, studies have revealed that the microbiota of people with IBS is unbalanced: the “bad” bacteria are in excess (we speak of “intestinal dysbiosis”).
-Repopulating the intestines with a healthier mix of bacteria, via a fecal transplant, could help restore balance and lessen the symptoms of the disease.
+Repopulating the intestines with a healthier mix of bacteria, via a fecal transplant, might help restore balance and lessen the symptoms of the disease.
 A team from Stord Hospital in Norway set out to test this approach in a clinical trial that began three years ago: nearly two-thirds of trial participants now report a better quality of life .

 A few previous clinical trials have shown that faecal microbiota transplantation results in a reduction of IBS symptoms.
 However, the adverse effects of this transplant and its long-term effectiveness were unknown until now; especially since previous studies on the subject only included a follow-up of a maximum of one year.
 This is why a Norwegian team undertook a longer follow-up, over three years, in a randomized placebo-controlled trial.